Below are some of the questions we are asked most often - and our answers. If you have other questions you’d like us to answer, please contact us.

 - Theft by the tenant or their guests

 - Your liability as a landlord, covering claims made against you by a tenant or visitor to the property

 - Legal expenses incurred in taking action against a tenant.

 There are only a handful of specialist landlord insurance providers, and Townsville Rentals undertakes regular reviews to ensure our suggested supplier gives the best coverage.
-Common insurers across our properties are AON, EBM and Terri Scheer.
+Common insurers across our properties are Terri Scheer, AON and EBM.
 If you want to discuss insurance with us, feel free to ask.

 What do I do if I want to sell my property?

 Your choice of agent is critical in ensuring you get the best price in the sale.
-We specialise in renting properties, but work with an affiliated leading real estate agency in Townsville.
-Ferry Property has been headed by Richard Ferry for almost 40 years.
-Along with CEO Angelo Castorina and around 20 staff, Ferry Property works to ensure their clients achieve the best possible price for their investment.
-If you're considering selling, click here to get a free property appraisal.
+We specialise in renting properties, but work with our partner sales agency in Townsville, Ferry Property.
+Ferry Property works to ensure their clients achieve the best possible price for their investment.
+If you're considering selling, For your free property appraisal, click here.